petros-d/docs/docs/runtime-release-notes.md

 ### Bug fixes

-- Fixed several issues that resulted in task logs not appearing in the Runtime Airflow UI
+- Fixed several issues that resulted in task logs not appearing in the Airflow UI

 ## Astronomer Runtime 3.0.1